Family Conflict Resolution With The Help Of Family Therapy

 If arguments and tension characterize your family life, it could indicate an underlying concern that would benefit from therapy.
 However, families may also choose to attend therapy without any mental health diagnosis or serious concerns.
 Therapy can be utilized as a tool for introspection and planning, as well as a check-in on families’ well-being.

 Many families may experience conflict because families can be made up of diverse individuals and humans offer different perspectives, communication styles, and preferences that must be balanced when living under the same roof.
 No matter what your family unit looks like, every family may be a blend.
 As a result, clashes between different personality types and priorities may occur.
-Two families might disagree or experience rivalry, even if they are forgiven afterward.
+Two family members might disagree or experience rivalry, even if they are forgiven afterward.
 The more people that make up your family, the greater the potential for conflicting ideas and opinions.

 For example, a teenage family member might appear to be testing boundaries by dyeing their hair, which their parents asked them not to do.
 In this scenario, the parents and the young person may feel frustrated.
 The teenager may feel they are unable to explore their identity and develop their sense of individuality and feel that this is worth fighting for.
 Because of this, they may not express remorse for their actions.
 In contrast, the parents could feel concerned and disappointed because they perceive their child's actions as disrespectful.
 They may feel that a brief explanation of “we said no” is sufficient.
 Neither side may be able see the other person’s point of view.
 The inevitable tension and hurt feelings in this scenario can make it difficult to resolve the conflict on their own.
 In this case, family therapy may help bridge the communication gap, and help the family to resolve conflict in a positive way.